-The Public Communications and Outreach Committee facilitates information exchanges between our members and the public on water environment issues.
-The committee is a resource for FWEA member public education efforts, providing support through the development and implementation of programs and materials that members can utilize to enhance their public education efforts.
+The Public Communications and Outreach Committee (PCOC) facilitates communications between our members and the public on water environment issues.
+The committee is a resource for FWEA members looking to enhance their public education efforts, providing support through the development and implementation of educational resources.

 Pinellas County Utilities